Mahmoud-Italy/Lararoutes-lumen-custom-routes/README.md

   }
 </pre>

-You can just drop one line
+You can just drop one line like that
 <pre>$app->authResource('auth', 'AuthController');</pre>
 Just create new function authResource in Lararoutes\Lumen\CustomRoutes.php
 <pre>